a-soor/a-soor.github.io/README.md

 My supervisor is Prof. Konstantin Ardakov.
 I am interested in representations arising from the cohomology of modular curves, and using geometric representation theory to understand them.

+I am currently in the 4th and final year of my DPhil. *I am on the job market for post-doc positions starting in Autumn 2025*.

 I did my BA and MMath at Oxford.
 My part C dissertation "Crystal Graphs and the representation theory of the symmetric group" was supervised by Prof. Kevin McGerty.

 ### Preprints

+- A. Soor.
+A six-functor formalism for quasi-coherent sheaves and crystals on rigid-analytic varieties, 2024. [arXiv:2409.07592](https://arxiv.org/abs/2409.07592).

 - A. Soor.
 Quasicoherent sheaves for dagger analytic geometry, 2023. [arXiv:2311.03101](https://arxiv.org/abs/2311.03101).